Here’s a comprehensive list of do’s and don’ts to maneuver through a typical day on set — from the time you arrive through the shoot itself:

 - Dress appropriately for the job.
 Do wear dark colours—they won’t distract the actors or reflect light.
 Don’t wear t-shirts with rude or obscene graphics and slogans – the impression you leave with your co-workers, or the public, won’t be a good one.

 - Pay attention to the weather conditions.
 Even if fine weather is predicted, it’s prudent to have a second set of dry, warm clothes reasonably accessible at all times.
 If you’re working in wet or cold conditions, learn to layer your clothing.
-It’s easier to take a sweater off, than stand there freezing without one.
+It’s easier to take a sweater off, then stand there freezing without one.

 - If you’ll be encountering extreme weather, check with a local outdoor outfitter and other experienced crew about parkas, boots, gloves and face protection.
 Sunscreen is a really sensible idea.
 Dress with safety in mind.
 Remove loose clothing or jewellery if you are working near, or with, machinery.

-- Don’t expect other crewmembers to constantly lend you tools or equipment you need to do your job.
+- Don’t expect other crew members to constantly lend you tools or equipment you need to do your job.
 You are expected to know the basic tools, equipment, and clothing you’ll need, and to bring them with you.

 - Make sure you have turned off your watch alarm, beeper, cellular phone or any other equipment that makes noise.